 The Cellar Master's philosophy

-Damien Michel is the Wine Makerand Cellar Master of Domaine Montlobre.
+Damien Michel is the Wine Maker and Cellar Master behind Montlobre wines.
 He has gained experience in both hemispheres of the planet.
 After working as a young trainee for Château Mouton Rothschild in Pauillac, under the direction of Technical Director Patrick Léon, he also vinified in Chile, Australia and South Africa.
 Always curious and passionate, he also tasted and traded with the best winemakers in New Zealand, Argentina, Tuscany and California.

 Before serving you a drink, discover the Responsible Wine Tasting Charter to guide you in this experience of pleasure and sharing